mpv-player/mpv/DOCS/man/en/vo.rst

     pbo
         Enable use of PBOs.
-This is faster, but can sometimes lead to sparodic and temporary image corruption.
+This is faster, but can sometimes lead to sporadic and temporary image corruption.

     dither-depth=<n>
         Positive non-zero values select the target bit depth.
 Default: 0.